ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/summapwithoverflow.md

 - `key`: [Array](../../data-types/array.md) of keys.
 - `value`: [Array](../../data-types/array.md) of values.

-Passing a tuple of key and value arrays is a synonym to passing seperately an array of keys and an array of values.
+Passing a tuple of key and value arrays is a synonym to passing separately an array of keys and an array of values.

 :::note
 The number of elements in `key` and `value` must be the same for each row that is totaled.